 That morning cup of coffee might help you get out of bed, but too much can give you the jitters and decrease your ability to handle anxiety well.

 Regular exercise is good for everything, especially relieving stress.
-Cardiovascular exercise—getting your heart rate up for 30 minutes a day—has been shown to help lower stress levels and anxiety, and increase the immune system.
-Exercises that focus on calmness and breathing, such as yoga and tai chi, may also help.
+Cardiovascular exercise has been shown to help lower stress levels and anxiety, and improve the immune system.
+Cardiovascular exercise means getting your heart rate up for 30 minutes.

 Muscles can store stress.
 Massage therapy helps relieve muscle tension and promote blood flow to key areas of the body to release built-up stress and anxiety.

 Taking time to clear your head can do wonders.
 Meditation doesn’t change the world around you, but it can change the way you respond to it.
-Because stress can cause disdain, distrust, and anxiety, successful meditation can help you better understand the source of your anxiety and possibly overcome it.
+Stress can cause disdain, distrust, and anxiety.
+Successful meditation can help you better understand the source of your anxiety and possibly overcome it.

 Studies continue to examine the effects of herbal remedies to treat mild to moderate anxiety.
 While there has been some positive association between symptoms of anxiety and the use of certain herbs, there is no strong evidence that herbal remedies are helpful for anxiety.